-Health and well-being professionals can offer practical help and support at home.
+Health and wellbeing professionals can offer practical help and support at home.

 Health visitors are qualified nurses or midwives.
 They’re also trained to check children’s health and development.

-They can help identify vision impairment and offer support with your child’s:
+Health visitors can help identify vision impairment and offer support with your child’s:

 You can get in touch with a health visitor through your doctor.

-Your council must offer you practical help if you have a disabled child.
+Your local council must offer you practical help if you have a disabled child.
 This may be through a specialist social worker or a rehabilitation worker.